bgriffen/oldwebsite/_posts/2014-11-04-creating-digests-of-ads.md

 [![Most popular](/assets/adspython/yesterdays_most_popular.png)](/assets/adspython/yesterdays_most_popular.png)

-This is really only the beginning of the sort of things you can do with nice Python-esk access to the ADS database.
+This is really only the beginning of the sort of thing you can do with nice Python-esk access to the ADS database.